ECON 401: Intermediate Microeconomic Theory

 This course deals with the theoretical analysis of consumers, firms, markets, and price determination.
 The analysis is rigorous, using the tools of algebra, geometry, and elementary calculus in constructing models.
-Prerequisites include one term of calculus.
 ECON 401 is a prerequisite for many other courses offered in Economics.
-Concentrators in economics are required to elect this course and are encouraged to complete it early in their concentration program.
-Both lecture and section will meet twice a week.
-Students should bring the lecture coursepack to lecture.
+Concentrators in economics are encouraged to complete this course early in their concentration program.

 Students formulate a question, undertake a literature review, develop the prospectus, and write a core draft chapter of an honors thesis during this course taken during the Fall Term of their Senior year, with the final thesis submitted in April.